A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

 \subsection{Algorithm deployment}

-Here we illustrate the application of the multi-parameter quantum estimation and model selection procedure described in Sections ~\ref{sec:bayesian_learning} and ~\ref{sec:model_learning} to the nanoscale magnetic resonance problem.
+Here we illustrate the application of the multi-parameter quantum estimation and model selection procedure described in Sections~\ref{sec:bayesian_learning} and~\ref{sec:model_learning} to the nanoscale magnetic resonance problem.

-The expression for the ELBO in Eq.~\eqref{eq:elbo_definition} is evaluated numerically approximating the expectation value over the ansatz with a Monte Carlo approach, i.e. we compute $\mathcal{B}$ extractions of hyperfine couplings from the current ansatz $q_{\vlambda} (\vA)$ to approximate the ELBO as the following average: \begin{widetext}
+The expression for the ELBO in Eq.~\eqref{eq:elbo_definition} is evaluated numerically by approximating the expectation value over the ansatz with a Monte Carlo approach, i.e. we compute $\mathcal{B}$ extractions of hyperfine couplings from the current ansatz $q_{\vlambda} (\vA)$ to approximate the ELBO as the following average: \begin{widetext}

-\end{widetext} We use an uninformative, un-normalized prior $\pi(\vA) \propto 1$, although in this case it could be beneficial to use a prior for $\vA$ computed from a random distribution of spins in the diamond lattice.
+\end{widetext} Throughout the paper we use an uninformative, unnormalized prior $\pi(\vA) \propto 1$.
+We always use $M_B = M$, i.e. we process the whole dataset in each computation of the ELBO, but it is possible to select smaller mini-batches to ease the computational requirements of the inference process.
 For the processing of nano-NMR we use a normalizing flow as the ansatz, constituted by five layers of neural autoregressive layers~\cite{huangNeuralAutoregressiveFlows2018} followed by one last affine layer.
 See Sec.~\ref{sec:bayesian_learning} for a definition of the normalizing flow.